Christian Arroyo Player Props: Red Sox vs. Blue Jays

 Christian Arroyo At The Plate

-- Arroyo has picked up a hit in 47.8% of his 23 games this year, with multiple hits in 17.4% of them.
+- Arroyo has picked up a hit in 45.8% of his 24 games this season, with more than one hit in 16.7% of those games.

-- He has not hit a home run in his 23 games this season.
+- In 24 games played this season, he has not hit a long ball.

-- In 21.7% of his games this season, Arroyo has had at least one RBI.
-He's picked up more than one in 13.0%.
+- In 20.8% of his games this season, Arroyo has notched at least one RBI.
+In three of those games (12.5%) he recorded more than one RBI.

-- In eight of 23 games this season, he has scored, including multiple runs once.
+- In eight of 24 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.